August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Who invented the QR code in the world?

 The first-ever QR code was invented by Masahiro Hara, a Japanese engineer at Denso Wave.
-Since traditional barcodes can only store a limited amount of data, he created QR codes to store more information and easily track automotive parts.
+Since traditional barcodes can store only a limited amount of data, he created QR codes to store more information and to easily track automotive parts.

 When were QR codes invented?